bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 - AWS (EC2, Amplify, S3, RDS, Route 53, DynamoDB), ClickHouse, Prometheus, Grafana
 - Async.IO, AIOgram, Google API, Nest.js, Express, REST API, Swagger, Selenium, and some tools & frameworks for highload, queuing, mutli threading, multi processssing, sharding, etc.
 - Perl, Bash, and at different times a bunch of all sorts of exotics, mainly integration, for parsing, scraping, crawling and data enrichment
-- Linux (Ubuntu, Debian, Kali, Amazon Linux, Arch Linux, Parrot OS, Mikrotik OS, CentOS, FreeBSD), MacOS, Windows, Virtualization (VirtualBox, Vagrant, VMWare), AWS, Docker - at the level of normal, advanced in places, DevOps.
+- Linux (Ubuntu, Debian, Kali, Amazon Linux, Arch Linux, Parrot OS, Mikrotik OS, CentOS, FreeBSD), MacOS, Windows, Virtualization (VirtualBox, Vagrant, VMWare), Docker - at the level of normal, advanced in places, DevOps.
 I have the talent to install and configure any software so that it works on any systems and configurations
+- C++ as a secret rarely used skill
 - Java, .NET - at the level of “I can, but without fanaticism”
-- C++ as a secret rarely used skill
 - PHP - at the level of “collect or fix something quickly”
 - Vue, React - at the level of understanding how it works (there is no industrial experience in frontend development)
 - Delphi, Embarcadero, VBScript as oldfag )